 Orthographic Mapping and Dyslexia

 Educators use the term “orthographic mapping” to describe the way that written words are etched into long-term memory.
 Once a person has “mapped” a word, they will be able to recognize the word instantly by sight, without needing to decode or rely on conscious thought processes.
 A “mapped” word can also usually be easily retrieved from memory, so that it can be written and spelled correctly.
-All skilled readers develop an extensive mental reservoir of known words — and having this mental word bank is essential for reading fluency.
-It is estimated that capable adult readers have mental libraries of 30,000 to 70,000 words stored this way.
+All skilled readers develop an extensive mental reservoir of known words; this mental word bank is essential for reading fluency.
+Capable adult readers are estimated to have mental libraries of 30,000 to 70,000 words stored this way.

 But for dyslexics, this process is not so easy.
 Difficulty acquiring this mental word bank is at the heart of dysfluent and labored reading.
 When dyslexic readers cannot recognize words automatically and instantaneously, they must use other strategies to decipher words, such as phonetic decoding or predictive strategies, which are slower and more error-prone.
-When more time and effort that is spent on figuring out what each word is, the ability to comprehend the text is diminished.
-The person often loses track of the text and must go back to re-read sentences or passages.
+When more time and effort is required to figure out each word, the ability to comprehend the text is diminished.
+The person often loses track of the words and must go back to re-read sentences or passages.
 The process of reading becomes exhausting.

 However, dyslexic children and adults can and do develop strong sight vocabularies and improved reading skills — the key is that they need a different set of tools to get there than typically developing, capable readers.
 Unfortunately, traditional approaches to tutoring often leave these needs unmet.
-Many tutors mistakenly believe that dyslexic readers can follow the same sequence of transitioning from phonetic decoding to automatic word recognition that non-dyslexic learners, given enough time.
+Many tutors mistakenly believe that dyslexic readers can follow the same sequence of transitioning from phonetic decoding to automatic word recognition as non-dyslexic learners, given enough time or repetition.
 But a struggling dyslexic child usually has difficulties that are outside and beyond problems with phonetic decoding or memory.

 The Importance of Visual Processing